istio/istio/demos/apps/bookinfo/README.md

 Execute the following instructions to install the Istio manager, mixer, and an envoy-based ingress controller, which will be used to implement the gateway for the application.

-> Note: The following instructions assume your crurrent working directory is the [istio repo root](../../..).
+> Note: The following instructions assume your crurrent working directory is the [istio repo root](https://github.com/istio/istio).

-1. Follow the [Instio installation instructions](../../../kubernetes/INSTALL.md) to bring up the Istio control plane services.
+1. Follow the [Instio installation instructions](../../../kubernetes/README.md) to bring up the Istio control plane services.
+(Note: no addons are currently needed to run the bookinfo demo.)

-   > Note: the current version of the bookinfo demo **MUST** run in the `default` Kubernetes namespace.

 1. Launch the ingress controller using the following command (TODO: move this to the install addons?):